© Savoie-Mont-Blanc

 Discover the top Morzine beginners skiing

 This resort is also a great place for families, having been awarded the prestigious Famille Plus label.
-Not only are there lots of activities for children in resort, from childcare to a swimming pool and special daily events, but they also offer special discounts for families and little ones on their lfit passes.
-There are dedicated beginner's areas and lots of fun slopes to explore, from an easy penguin-themed boardercross to an educational run where they can learn more about the local wildlife, several snowparks, a sledging track and even the chance to ski with eagles up in Nyon.
+Not only are there lots of activities for children in resort, from childcare to a swimming pool and special daily events, but they offer special discounts for families and little ones on their lift passes.
+There are dedicated beginner's areas and lots of fun slopes to explore including an educational run where they can learn more about the local wildlife, several snowparks, sledging track and even the chance to ski with eagles up in Nyon.

 Watch this